OISF/suricata/doc/userguide/rules/ftp-keywords.rst

 ftp.reply
 ---------

-This keyword matches on a FTP reply string.
+This keyword matches on an FTP reply string.
 Note that there may be multiple reply strings for an FTP command. ``ftp.reply`` is a sticky buffer and can be used as a fast pattern.
-Do not include the completion code.
+Do not include the completion code in the `content` to match upon (see examples)..

 Syntax::